smartbcity/fixers-i2/storybook/d2/organization-id/desc.md

-### OrganizationId
+## OrganizationId

-Unique identifier of an organization.
+Unique identifier of the organization.